Apple Rebrands Itself as iRenewable with Green Data Centers

 Some Apples will be green.
-Apple data centers, that is.
+Apple data

 The technology giant has announced that its new half-million-square-foot data center in Maiden, N.C., will only use electricity that has been generated by renewable energy.
 The company said that the Maiden facility will be "the most environmentally sound data center ever built."

 This complements plans for a data center currently in Newark, Calif., and one planned for Prineville, Ore., to go 100 percent renewable.

 Two solar array installations are being built to support the North Carolina center, and both will use high-efficiency solar cells and an advanced solar tracking system.
 One array will be a 100-acre, 20 megawatt installation on the same site as the data center, and it will generate 42 million kilowatt-hours each year.

 The other, also 100 acres, is being located several miles away, and it will produce another 42 million kWh.
 A bio-gas-powered 5-megawatt fuel cell installation is being constructed, and will become operational later this year.
 It will add another 40 million kWh.

 These Apple-owned energy generators will generate 124 million kilowatt-hours of electricity annually, which will account for 60 percent of the data center's needs.
 The remainder will come from area providers of renewable energy.

 The data center planned for Prineville will use only renewable energy, purchased from local providers of wind, hydro and geothermal.
 The data center in Newark has received regulatory permission to purchase electricity from renewable sources, and expects to be 100 percent renewable by February of next year.